SillyTavern/SillyTavern-Extras/README.md

 # Recent news

 * We're migrating SillyTavern - Extras to Python 3.11, some of the modules new will be incompatible with old Python 3.10 installs.
-Stay tuned.
+To migrate using conda, please remove the old environment using `conda remove --name extras --all` and reinstall using the instructions below.

 ## What is this
 A set of APIs for various SillyTavern extensions.